kidrigger/IntelligentMedicineBox/README.md

 ## Usage Instructions:

-While running main, when it prompts for input with '>>>', give medicine box number (0 to 5 as per the current prescription), and give the new weight of medicines in that box.
+While running main, it will prompt for patient's email and password to login.
+After logging in, a new window will allow patient to give medicine box number (0 to 5 as per the current prescription), and give the new weight of medicines in that box.

-It will calculate the difference in weight, count the number of pills, and compare it with the number of pills in prescripton, send an alert to firebase if needed.
-The alert will be shown on android app.
+It will calculate the difference in weight, count the number of pills, and compare it with the number of pills in prescripton, send an alert to firebase/Android App if needed.
+The alert will be shown on Android App.

 ## Team :
 Hackstreet boys: